mosip/documentation/docs/Credential-Share.md

 The credential share is a functional service that interacts with the id repository and collects the user attributes as per policy defined for the credential partner.
 The service responsibilities are as follows.

-* Retrive an individual's details from ID repository as per policy.
+* Retrieve an individual's details from ID repository as per policy.
 * If required collect the biometrics of the individual; based on policy the extracted biometrics are collected from ID repository.
 * Encrypt the data as per the policy.
 * Construct a simple map and store the details of the individual.